 Loy Krathong Festival brings people together on the full moon night of the 12th Thai lunar calendar and pay respect to the water goddess, Pra Mae Khonkha and the water spirits.
-This year's event was held on 3 November 2017 with lots of meaningful cultural appreciation activities, Rak Thai Cultural Kids Contest, Krathong demonstration, traditional performances, community F&B stalls, and live music.
-Nearly 3,000 guests, associates and residents participated in releasing Krathong and expressing their gratitude towards the plentiful use of water.
+This year's event was held on 22 November at Laguna Grove, Laguna Phuket with lots of meaningful cultural appreciation activities; Rak Thai Cultural Kids Contest, Krathong demonstration, traditional performances, community food & beverage stalls, and live music.
+Nearly 3,500 guests, associates and residents participated in releasing Krathong and expressing their gratitude towards the plentiful use of water.